gsoldevila/kibana/docs/extend/saved-objects/use.md

 You need the **start** contract to create, read, update, or delete Saved Object documents.
 Typically you obtain a client (or repository) per request inside a route handler using the request from the handler.

-## Start contract: clients and repositories
+## Start contract: clients and repositories [saved-objects-service-start]

 **SavedObjectsServiceStart** (contracts.ts) exposes four methods.
 The first two return an object that implements **SavedObjectsClientContract** (defined in `src/core/packages/saved-objects/api-server/src/saved_objects_client.ts`).
 The other two return an object that implements **ISavedObjectsRepository** (defined in `src/core/packages/saved-objects/api-server/src/saved_objects_repository.ts`).